This article is about understanding Tax in Blackpurl for both QuickBooks and Xero

 • When reporting on your taxes, instead of using Xero / QuickBooks to pull the relevant reports, you would use the Tax Detail Report in Blackpurl.
 This is the link to the relevant article - Reporting - Tax Detail

-• Then when accounting to the relevant government authority, you will need to allocate 'payment' to the Tax Collected / Tax Paid General Ledgers
+• Then when accounting to the relevant government authority, you will need to allocate 'payment' to the BP Tax Collected / Tax Paid General Ledgers